-In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning refusing a blood alcohol test.
+In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning harassment.
 Claimant was warned concerning this policy.

-The last incident, which brought about the discharge, constitutes misconduct because claimant violated a known company rule with knowledge that discharge would result.
-The administrative law judge holds that claimant was discharged for an act of misconduct and, as such, is disgualified for the receipt of unemployment insurance benefits.
+The last incident, which brought about the discharge, constitutes misconduct because claimant engaged in harassing behavior after a final warning for similar conduct.
+This is an intentional violation of a known company rule after a warning.
+Benefits withheld.
+The administrative law judge holds that claimant was discharged for an act of misconduct and, as such, is disqualified for the receipt of unemployment insurance benefits.